How to Create a Sliding Fee Scale for Your Medical Practice

 The application process needs to be as efficient as possible to ensure the administrative costs do not hinder the helpfulness of the sliding fee scale.

-Even though a patient may have insurance, they may still need assistance paying their medical bill.
+Even though patients may have insurance, they may still need assistance paying their medical bills.
 You’ll want to address this in your fee policy.

-Be sure to consult your third-party payers and/or private legal counsel to be certain discounting patients out of pocket costs is permissible according to the contracts in place.
+Be sure to consult your third-party payers and/or private legal counsel to ensure that discounting patients’ out-of-pocket costs is permissible according to the contracts in place.

 Once you have a solid policy in place, it is important to be consistent in your offerings.

 Now that the planning and creation of your sliding fee schedule is complete, it’s time to spread the word!
 How will you let your patients know?
-Will you post it to your Facebook page?
+Will you post it on your Facebook page?
 Pin a tweet?
-Post it on your website?
+Post it on your website.
 Hang a sign in your office?
 Perhaps do all of these things!

-As with all new policies, it’s imperative to take time to get feedback and assess how your sliding fee schedule is doing for your patients as well as your bottom line.
-You may find you need to tinker with the numbers as you go, but be sure to keep an eye on how it’s working for you.
+As with all new policies, it’s crucial to stay informed and take the time to evaluate how your sliding fee policy is working for your patients and your bottom line.
+It may be necessary to adjust the numbers over time, so ensure you monitor how the process works for your needs.

-At the end of the day, creating and implementing a sliding fee schedule can help you serve your patients and help maintain a strong financial base for your practice.
+Ultimately, creating and implementing a sliding fee structure can help you serve your patients and maintain a solid financial foundation for your practice.

 Staffing in the New Economy